ghzlghsm/offloaded-kyber-esp8266/README.md

 # Offloaded Kyber on ESP8266

 This repository contains the source code developed for a master's thesis on local and offloaded execution of Kyber on ESP8266 devices using MQTT.

-## Project structure
+## Project Structure

 - `single-node`: Local execution on one ESP8266 node
 - `mainnode`: Main node of the offloaded implementation